How Does a Water Softener Work?

 Choosing between a metered water softener and a timed water softener will depend on your household’s water usage patterns and needs.
 Both types have their own advantages and considerations.

-A metered water softener, also known as a demand-initiated regeneration softener, measures your water usage and only regenerates when a certain amount of water has been softened.
+A metered water softener, also known as a demand-initiated regeneration softener, measures your water usage and only regenerates when a certain amount of water has been softened, offering repair and maintenance benefits.
 This can make it a more efficient option if your water usage varies, as it avoids unnecessary regenerations.

 When deciding between these options, consider factors like your water hardness, the size of your household, your water consumption habits, and your budget.